Haze Returns To Singapore: How To Protect Newborns And Pregnant Mums

 Now that the haze is here, what can you do to beat the haze if you're pregnant or just delivered a newborn?
 Find out how to care for your new baby and how pregnant mums should cope during the haze.

-A newborn’s body is immature and thus, it is important to note that his respiratory system is also more susceptible to the poor quality of air that they could breathe in during hazardous PSI levels.
+Newborns are vulnerable and has a weak immunity system, thus, it is important to note that their respiratory system is also more susceptible to the poor quality of air that they could breathe in during hazardous PSI levels.

 This puts them at a higher health risk when the haze strikes, and parents should keep them indoors especially when the PSI reading reaches 100 and beyond.